cyangreen/Batching/README.md

 # Batching
-Streamlit app for batch detection on the time and case level
+Streamlit app for batch detection on the time and case level.
+On the time level allows to choose resources and activities.

-streamlit run batching.py
+In Anaconda prompt, streamlit run batching.py